Heat Pump Vs. Gas Furnace: 8 Major Myths

 Natural gas is cheaper than electricity in most regions, which makes a furnace more cost-effective than an electric heat pump in areas that experience freezing temperatures.
 Gas furnaces are not always more efficient than heat pumps, however.

-For states that experience cooler temperatures (40-60 degrees) but not extreme cold (below 40 degrees), a heat pump can be more efficient and cost-effective.
+For states that experience cooler temperatures (40-60 degrees) but not extreme cold (below 40 degrees) during the winter, a heat pump can be more efficient and cost-effective.

-The upfront cost for installing a heat pump is usually cheaper than the cost to install a furnace.
-However, the monthly energy bill is where you’ll see the real savings.
-It’s less expensive to heat a home with natural gas in a colder region, but you’ll want to rely on a heat pump in a warmer region.
-Also, if you don’t have natural gas lines running to your home, installation can be extremely expensive.
+The upfront cost of installing a gas furnace is usually cheaper than the cost to install a heat pump.
+However, if you don’t have natural gas lines running to your home, installation can be extremely expensive.

 There are three types of heat pumps: air-to-air, ductless mini-split, and geothermal.
-The air-to-air heat pump is the most common type of heat pump and works by moving the heat outside your home through the air handler unit inside your home and across the indoor coil.
+The air-to-air heat pump is the most common type of heat pump.
+During heating mode, it works by moving heat from the inside to the outside of your home through a refrigerant cycle.